 - No food or drink is allowed in the Gallery except for bottled water.

-- Students must leave items such as hats, mobile phones, iPods and pens in their bags.
+- Students must leave items such as hats, food, and all ink pens in their bags.

 - Bathrooms are located on the Lower Ground floor of the Gallery.
 Teachers must supervise students at all times.